 Candidates must have two positive recommendation forms submitted to the Office of Teacher Education, Pittsburg State University, 1701 S. Broadway, Pittsburg, Kansas, 66762.
 These recommendations should be completed by a university professor, direct supervisor, or someone who is knowledgeable of the candidate's work with young people.
-Specific recommendation forms are required and will be provided to applicants.
+The Office of Teacher Education will provide specific recommendation forms to be used for this requirement.